15 Best Work From Home Jobs in 2023

 Keep reading.

+II.
 Write extensively

 The best thing you can do for yourself, in terms of getting people to know you, is to write.
-And I mean, to write a lot.
+And I mean to write a lot.
 It can be on blog posts, email newsletters, you name it.
 Everybody knows how to read, at least those who might have a job for you.

 3. Best online job: Professional Audio and Video Editor